syselement/ine-notes/ejpt/assessment-methodologies/4-va.md

 > *The SMBv1 server in Microsoft Windows Vista SP2; Windows Server 2008 SP2 and R2 SP1; Windows 7 SP1; Windows 8.1; Windows Server 2012 Gold and R2; Windows RT 8.1; and Windows 10 Gold, 1511, and 1607; and Windows Server 2016 allows remote attackers to execute arbitrary code via crafted packets, aka "**Windows SMB Remote Code Execution Vulnerability.**" This vulnerability is different from those described in CVE-2017-0144, CVE-2017-0145, CVE-2017-0146, and CVE-2017-0148.*
 >
 > Widely used in the [WannaCry ransomware attack](https://www.mandiant.com/resources/blog/smb-exploited-wannacry-use-of-eternalblue).
+>
+> The EternalBlue exploit developed by the NSA was leaked to public in 2017 (by Shadow Brokers hacker group).

 - Specific [nmap smb-vuln-ms17-010](https://nmap.org/nsedoc/scripts/smb-vuln-ms17-010.html) script